Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: Summary and Outlook

+As a secondary result, our study provides improved estimates for the adiabatic fidelity $\mathcal{F}(\lambda)$.
+These estimates rely on an explicit representation of the normalized overlap $\mathcal{D}(\lambda)$ as a specific function of the ground state overlap $\mathcal{C}(\lambda)$, leveraging the concept of almost-orthogonality.
+Using the driven Rice-Mele model as an illustration, we demonstrated that these refined estimates perform well down to system sizes $N=\mathcal{O}(10^2)$—the same threshold beyond which the ground state overlap $\mathcal{C}(\lambda)$ is accurately captured by a generalized orthogonality–catastrophe form.
+These results distinctly outperform the earlier estimates of Refs.\ \cite{Lychkovskiy17,Chen21}, which achieve good accuracy mainly for $N\gtrsim 10^3$, marking a notable advance in the precision and practical utility of adiabatic-fidelity estimates.

+There are two key observations identified through our numerical analysis that warrant further attention: (i) The ground state overlap $\mathcal{C}(\lambda)$ decays more rapidly than the normalized overlap $\mathcal{D}(\lambda)$, and (ii) the decay exponent of $\mathcal{D}(\lambda)$ increases with increasing interaction strength.
+Future work should investigate whether these two observations persist across a broader range of models and explore the potential connection between the degree of {\it almost-orthogonality} and the dichotomy between chaotic and integrable many-body systems.

-We conclude by mentioning that it would be worthwhile to pursue rigorous proof, on par with Ref.\ \cite{Gebert14}, to establish the existence of subspace almost-orthogonality.
-Moreover, it would also be intriguing to investigate the potential significance of subspace almost-orthogonality in alternative settings of driven many-body systems that are know to exhibit orthogonality catastrophe in the full Hilbert space, including systems of time-dependent impurity \cite{Knap12} and quantum quench \cite{Schiro14}.
+We conclude by noting that it would be worthwhile to pursue a rigorous proof (similar to that in Ref.\ \cite{Gebert14}) to confirm the existence of subspace almost-orthogonality.
+Additionally, it would be intriguing to explore how subspace almost-orthogonality might affect other driven many-body systems known to exhibit orthogonality catastrophe in the full Hilbert space, such as those with time-dependent impurities \cite{Knap12} or undergoing quantum quenches \cite{Schiro14}.